The 5 Gear Theory

 As women, feminists, and human beings, we owe it to one another to reflect deeply on the impact our actions and online presence have on society.

-If you truly believed in creating a sex-positive porn industry and society as you say you do, I belive that you would be concerned regarding the messages you share.
+If you truly believed in creating a sex-positive porn industry and society as you say you do, I believe that you would be concerned regarding the messages you share.

 I understand that controversy pays the bills and clickbate is key for creators